 So I made the decision to do the hard inner work I have been neglecting while staying single, on the road, for a year, away from family, away from distraction.
 And that’s why I left before Christmas.
 Making difficult decisions might involve hurting others because people usually take things personally, but we need to believe that this is the ultimate sacrifice for our own well-being.
 Choosing ourselves over others is so hard because of the word ’selfish’.
 So I changed the meaning of it, in order to feel good about choosing myself.

 After less than 2 years, I finally found my happiness.
-I feel the butterflies in my stomach every day, I sing on the streets, dance in the shower, hug my friends because I prioritised myself.
+I feel the butterflies in my stomach every day, I sing on the streets, dance in the shower, hug my friends because I prioritized myself.
 There has to be a time when you matter more than anyone else in order to get to where you want to go.
 Unconditional self-love.

 By doing so I found everything I ever wanted.
-Passion, career, love, money, beautiful home, beach, travelling.
+Passion, career, love, money, beautiful home, beach, traveling.
 Emotional blackmail doesn’t work anymore, guilt-tripping doesn’t work, jealousy doesn’t work.
 No one can tell me I should feel bad for putting myself first.
 I’m ready to make sacrifices for others now.
 But this doesn’t equal to putting someone else first.
 I will always be first.
 I have the power to make myself happy.
 If someone else takes on that job, I will lose that power and that person can take it away as fast as he gave it.

-So I won’t stay out late because my friend needs a buddy to party with, I will choose the big slice pizza if there are only two left, I won’t be pressured into doing a favour I don’t want.
+So I won’t stay out late because my friend needs a buddy to party with, I will choose the big slice pizza if there are only two left, I won’t be pressured into doing a favor I don’t want.

 This journey made me the happiest I have ever been, living my dreams.
 Did this destroy any of my relationships?
 No. My mother still loves me and doesn’t hold grudges.
 If people I care about truly love me, they understand that sometimes distance brings us closer, we all need to discover ourselves before we can consider others and the love between us will always guide us back to each other.

 Thanks to these learnings I became a life and self-love coach.
 I found my calling along the way.
 Sacrifices were only made for me so I can help many others to find their calling and live a fulfilling life.
-Thanks mum for being so understanding.
+Thanks, mum for being so understanding.